bradleyharden/nmrpeaklists/docs/source/tutorial.rst

     [Spin(res_num=28, atom='HG'),
      Spin(res_num=17, atom='HA')])]

 Use the ``sort_by_assignment`` :class:`.PeakList` method to change the default sort order.
-On its own, the only change made by ``sort_by_assignment`` is to include the influence of spin anchors when sorting.
-Alternatively, you can manually specify the sort order of dimensions using the ``order`` keyword argument.
+By default, ``sort_by_assignment`` takes into account the spin anchors, but it still gives the highest sorting priority to the lowest-index Spins.
+Alternatively, you can manually specify the sort order using the ``order`` keyword argument.

 .. code-block:: python